aanorlondo/lan-reverse-proxy/README.md

 ## 📍 Overview

-The lan-reverse-proxy project is a Node.js-based web application that serves as a reverse proxy server for local area network (LAN) applications.
-It allows users to access different LAN apps such as clipboards, tech-sheets, and go-auth through a single domain.
-The project includes an Nginx server, a ReactJS app, and APIs for data fetching and editing.
-The project's value proposition is to simplify and streamline the access to multiple LAN applications for users, especially those who work with a range of apps for their day-to-day work.
+The project is a LAN reverse proxy that allows users to host multiple web applications on a local server and access them through a single point of entry.
+It utilizes Nginx to handle routing and SSL/TLS certificate settings, while the front-end is built using React and React Router.
+The project provides a user-friendly interface for managing and accessing hosted applications, as well as authentication and user profile functionality.
+The LAN reverse proxy is a valuable tool for developers and small businesses looking to host multiple applications on a single server while maintaining security and ease of access.

 ---